spencer-shadley/completed-class/18-pwa/1-tuesday-performance/activities/06-Stu_Gallery-Optimize/README.md

 - Now that the application is running, navigate to the [localhost](https://localhost:3000)

 - Open your Chrome Dev tools and run a Lighthouse audit on the application.
-Take note of the `performance` score listed at the top of the audit report.
+Take note of the `performance` score listed at the top of the audit report and the `opportunities` section under `performance`.

 - Now, using the compression npm package, enable gzip compression in the application.

 - Restart your server and run a new audit.

-- Next, using [ImageOptim Online](https://imageoptim.com/online), compress all of the images found within the `public/assets/images`
+- Next, using [Tiny PNG](https://tinypng.com/), compress all of the images found within the `public/assets/images`

 - Once you have compressed all of the images, replace the newly compressed images with the original uncompressed found in the applications images directory.